 - Level A – Least requirements to be accessible.
 Currently Canada is following Level A, but predicted to be enforcing Level AA in the next few years.

-- Level AA – The most common set of guidelines to follow – must follow both Level A and AA guidelines.
+- Level AA – The most common set of guidelines to follow and required for any website that receives federal funding.
+It applies to all public, private and non-profit organizations.
+They must follow both Level A and AA guidelines.
 Employers who fall under ADA Title I and Title II are required by Section 508/504 to follow these guidelines.
 Most countries including the European Union (EU) have adopted the WCAG guidelines at level A to AA.